ilyesbrh/Annotation-Tool/README.md

 Project Title

-this project is use to Labling Images and save IT in a csv File
+this project is use to Lable Images and save IT in a csv File

 Library used in :